ava-labs/hypersdk/examples/tokenvm/DEVNETS.md

 [2023-03-23T23:49:01Z WARN  aws_manager::s3] bucket already exists so returning early (original error 'service error')
 ```

-*SECURITY*: By default, the SSH and HTTP ports are open to public.
-Once you complete provisioning the nodes, go to EC2 security
-group to restrict the inbound rules to your IP.
+*SECURITY*: By default, inbound traffic is only permitted from your current IP address.
+SSH access is now disabled by default (it can be manually enabled via the `--enable-ssh` flag).
+To access the node network, use the dev machine, which is automatically added to the network security group.

 *NOTE*: In rare cases, you may encounter [aws-sdk-rust#611](https://github.com/awslabs/aws-sdk-rust/issues/611)
 where AWS SDK call hangs, which blocks node bootstraps.
 If a node takes too long to start, connect to that